sushemer/systemverilog-basic/1_Docs/README.md

     - `seven_segment_basics.md`
     - `lcd_hd44780_basics.md`
     - `ultrasonic_hcsr04_basics.md`
-  - Cada archivo incluye:
+  - Each file includes:
-    - Explicación breve.
+    - A short explanation.
-    - Uno o pocos diagramas o ejemplos.
+    - One or a few diagrams or examples.
-    - Enlaces a Examples, Activities y Labs relacionados.
+    - Links to related Examples, Activities, and Labs.

 - `1_3_Install/`
-  - Guías para instalar y configurar el entorno de trabajo.
+  - Guides for installing and configuring the working environment.
-  - Subcarpetas sugeridas:
+  - Suggested subfolders:
     - `1_3_1_Windows/`
     - `1_3_2_Linux/`
-  - Temas típicos:
+  - Typical topics:
-    - Instalación de Gowin EDA (versión recomendada).
+    - Installation of Gowin EDA (recommended version).
-    - Controladores/Drivers necesarios.
+    - Required drivers.
-    - Notas sobre simuladores opcionales (Icarus, Verilator, etc., si se utilizan).
+    - Notes on optional simulators (Icarus, Verilator, etc., if used).
-    - Pruebas básicas de funcionamiento (smoke test).
+    - Basic smoke-test procedures.

 - `1_4_Glosario/`
-  - Definiciones breves de términos usados en el repositorio:
+  - Short definitions of terms used in the repository:
-    - HDL, FPGA, módulo, instancia, clock, reset, debounce, FSM, etc.
+    - HDL, FPGA, module, instance, clock, reset, debounce, FSM, etc.
-  - Referencias a periféricos: HC-SR04, TM1638, LCD, servo, ADC, entre otros.
+  - Peripheral references: HC-SR04, TM1638, LCD, servo, ADC, among others.
-  - El objetivo es servir como **punto de consulta rápido**, no como enciclopedia.
+  - The goal is to serve as a **quick reference point**, not an encyclopedia.

 - `1_5_Reference/`
-  - Índice de materiales más extensos:
+  - Index of more extensive materials:
-    - Apuntes o manuales en PDF (por ejemplo, materiales de cursos previos).
+    - Notes or manuals in PDF (e.g., previous course content).
-    - Repositorios externos relevantes.
+    - Relevant external repositories.
-  - Cada entrada debe incluir:
+  - Each entry should include:
-    - Nombre o título corto.
+    - Name or short title.
-    - Una línea sobre “para qué sirve”.
+    - A line explaining “what it is for”.
-    - Enlace al recurso (URL o ruta interna en el repositorio).
+    - Link to the resource (URL or internal path).

 ---

-## Cómo usar esta carpeta
+## How to use this folder

-Se recomienda el siguiente flujo al trabajar con `1_docs`:
+The recommended workflow when using `1_docs` is:

-1. **Leer primero** `1_1_Overview/`
+1. **Read `1_1_Overview/` first**
-   Para entender el contexto, la filosofía del repositorio y cómo se relaciona la documentación con el resto de las carpetas.
+   To understand the context, the philosophy of the repository, and how the documentation relates to the other folders.

-2. **Consultar teoría a demanda** en `1_2_Theory/`
+2. **Consult theory on demand** in `1_2_Theory/`
-   - Antes o durante un Example, Activity o Lab.
+   - Before or during an Example, Activity, or Lab.
-   - Solo lo necesario para el tema en curso (por ejemplo, FSM o PWM).
+   - Only what is needed for the topic (e.g., FSM, PWM).

-3. **Seguir las guías de instalación** en `1_3_Install/`
+3. **Follow the installation guides** in `1_3_Install/`
-   - Cuando se configura el entorno por primera vez.
+   - When setting up the environment for the first time.
-   - En caso de reinstalar o migrar de Windows a Linux (o viceversa).
+   - When reinstalling or switching between Windows and Linux.

-4. **Usar el glosario** de `1_4_Glosario/`
+4. **Use the glossary** from `1_4_Glosario/`
-   - Cuando aparezca un término nuevo o una sigla desconocida.
+   - Whenever a new term or acronym appears.
-   - Como apoyo para elaborar reportes, presentaciones o documentación adicional.
+   - As support for writing reports, presentations, or extra documentation.

-5. **Revisar referencias** en `1_5_Reference/`
+5. **Review references** in `1_5_Reference/`
-   - Para profundizar en un tema específico.
+   - To dive deeper into specific topics.
-   - Para conocer el origen de ideas o ejemplos utilizados en el repositorio.
+   - To understand the sources of ideas or examples used in the repository.

 ---